About the Charities Register

 Understanding more about the charitable sector

-The Charities Register provides important information about the charitable sector in New Zealand, The Register allows anyone with an interest in charities and their activities to find out more about.
+The Charities Register provides important information about the charitable sector in New Zealand.
+The Register allows anyone with an interest in charities and their activities to find out more information.

 The ongoing collection of data on the Register helps government to understand the sector and make policy decisions affecting the sector and the general public.